govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 projects: []
 ---

-These are the notes covering my learning from the talks at the O'Reilly Artificial Intelligence Conference held in San Jose in 2019.There are over a hundred hours of content from this conference so I will be continually updating this post as I consume it.
+These are the notes covering my learning from the talks at the O'Reilly Artificial Intelligence Conference held in San Jose in 2019.

-Also note that, I have only included content that was new or interesting to me.
-It is not a comprehensive report on these talks.

-## 1) Fighting Crime with Graphs | (MIT + IBM)

-Use of graphs to fight financial crime has been getting a lot of traction recently.
-This talk emphasized the use of Graph Convolutional Networks to create node embeddings that can be consumed by traditional machine learning models or standard neural nets.

-Algorithms like node2vec and deepwalk have been used to create embeddings that capture the topology of a network, but these algorithms cannot capture the node attributes that might have rich information.

-GraphSage is a Graph convolutional network algorithm that allows you to capture both the topology of a network as well as useful node attributes.Besides this is an **inductive** algorithm meaning that it does not need to be trained on whole graphs and can be used for inference on unseen nodes and graphs.

-More useful information is available [here](http://snap.stanford.edu/graphsage/) and [here](https://blogs.oracle.com/datascience/graphwise-graph-convolutional-networks-in-pgx)

-## 2) Facebook Keynote -  Going beyond supervised learning
+## 1) Facebook Keynote -  Going beyond supervised learning

 Broad classes of Machine Learning outside the classical supervised approaches used at Facebook: